Stucco and EIFS Inspections.

 • Vinyl windows- insulated glass

 • Central air – Cooler on the inside (inward vapor drive)

-• OSB instead of plywood (Orianted Strand Board - a type of exterior wall sheathing that has generally replaced plywood and is more suseptable to moisture damage)
+• OSB instead of plywood (Oriented Strand Board – a type of exterior wall sheathing that has generally replaced plywood and is more susceptible to moisture damage)

 • Contractors and POOR WORKMANSHIP !!!

 • Furring strips not used anymore